Webometrics Ranking of World Universities 2026: Top 100 List

 - Objectives of Webometrics Ranking

-- Top 100 Universities Ranked by Webometrics 2024
+- Top 100 Universities Ranked by Webometrics 2026

 - Webometrics Ranking Methodology

-- Webometrics Ranking of World Universities FAQs
+- Webometrics University Ranking FAQs

 What is Webometrics Ranking?

 Webometrics is a web-based ranking with the highest number of HEIs (higher education institutions) in its database.
 Webometrics ranking is published twice a year, while the ranking data is collected in January for the first half of the year.
-Whereas, Webometrics begins collecting data from July onwards for the second half year's rankings.
-Thus every six months, Webometrics rankings are published based on independent, objective and scientific (a-priori) methods of ranking.
+Whereas, Webometrics begins collecting data from July onwards for the second half of the year's rankings.
+Thus, every six months, Webometrics rankings are published based on independent, objective and scientific (a-priori) methods of ranking.

 Objectives of Webometrics Ranking

 Certain objectives are followed by Webometrics ranking to publish web-based university-specific rankings globally.
-These objectives followed by Webometrics are as follows:
+These objectives, followed by Webometrics, are as follows:

 - Promote publications on the web and make them accessible to everyone with the help of universities.